kschweiger/TDDIntroduction/markdown/the_basics.md

     assert theCalculator.divide(6,2) == 3
 ```

 Running the test file result (obviously) in 4 failed test, since we did not implement anything in the calculator class.
-So lets change that.
+So let's change that.

 ```python
 class Calculator: